 Two ships from this class would make particularly good choices for families cruising with toddlers.
-Ovation of the Seas which will be sailing Alaska itineraries in 2020 and Odyssey of the Seas which makes its debut in Fall 2020 and will sail Caribbean itineraries from Fort Lauderdale.
+Ovation of the Seas which will be sailing Alaska itineraries this year.
+And Odyssey of the Seas will sail Caribbean itineraries from Fort Lauderdale.

 The distinctive features found on the Quantum class ships can largely be found in an extremely large indoor activity space known as the Sea-Plex.